joemoose/dungeoneers.d20/docs/play.md

 - You might see it, but that’s about it.
 - It’s out of range for anything else.

+### Obstacles

+Typically, zone boundaries are open and require only movement to enter.
+However, some zones will have obstacles or hard boundaries requiring a save to enter.

+For example, a zone containing traps might require a DEX save to avoid damage when entering.

+Some zones, such as a collapsing bridge or rising water, may also disappear or change as the encounter progresses.

 ## Reaction Roll